 Hello Kitty is part of the Sanrio community.
 Hello Kitty became famous all over the world that one Japanese designer decided to create a tartan as an ode to the popularity of the Japanese cartoon.
 This Hello Kitty tartan, registered in the Scottish Tartan Registry in 2004, combined pink, red, green, black, white, and yellow, all of which is Hello Kitty’s colors in the cartoons.

-9. The word “Tartan” may have some French origins to it.
+9. “Tartan” may have some French origins

 Like most of the other Old English words, the word “tartan” is among those that were borrowed from the French vocabulary.
 It was presumed that the word “tartan” has roots from “tiretaine,” a Middle French word meaning “strong, coarse fabric” (middle of 13th century).